hackerzhuli/com.hackerzhuli.code/README.md

 [中文版](READMEZH.md)

+## ⚠️ Important Notice

+**Messaging Protocol Changes**: This package uses a modified messaging port and protocol.
+Advanced integrations with Visual Studio Code forks that have the official Unity extension installed may be affected, if messaging with the Unity extension is needed(which we don't know if it uses the messaging protocol yet), you can install the official Visual Studio Editor package alongside this package.
+This does not affect debuggers.

+**Recommendation**: For the best experience with VS Code forks, we recommend using our [Unity Code extension(source code only, awaiting release for Windows)]() which is specifically designed to work with this package.

 ## Description
-This is a fork of Visual Studio Editor package for Unity.
+This is a fork of Visual Studio Editor package for Unity that focuses on Visual Studio Code and its forks.

-The difference between this fork and the official package is that this fork adds support for popular Visual Studio Code forks and  alternative C# development extension Dot Rush (that is, alternative to C# Dev Kit).
+The difference between this fork and the official package is that this fork adds support for popular Visual Studio Code forks and alternative C# development extension Dot Rush (that is, alternative to C# Dev Kit) and Unity Code.

 ### VS Code Forks
 Supported Visual Studio Code forks: